Le Grand Bleu – Hôtel du département des Bouches-du-Rhône

-Brian Clarke and Will Alsop’s collaboration on 'Le Grand Bleu', the Hôtel du département des Bouches-du-Rhône in Marseille.
-Clarke was responsible for the cladding and colouration of the building, conceived as a 'skin of art' and rendered entirely through a novel technique he devised utilising ceramic glaze; Clarke's signature line, also in ceramic glaze, forms a 1,200 m2 composition across the façade along the whole of one elevation.
+Brian Clarke and Will Alsop’s collaboration on 'Le Grand Bleu', the headquarters and council chamber of the Département des Bouches-du-Rhône in Marseille.
+Clarke was responsible for the cladding and colouration of the building, conceived as a 'skin of art' and rendered entirely through a novel technique he devised utilising ceramic glaze; Clarke's signature calligraphic line forms a 1,200 m2 composition in bands of ceramic glaze across the façade along the whole of the west elevation.
+Conceived at various times as vermillion, and then green, the resolved colour is a distinct, Mediterranean Yves Klein ultramarine.
 At the time of its construction in 1994, the Hôtel du Département (first nicknamed 'The House of Smurfs' by the Marseillais, and at its inauguration 'Le Grand Bleu' by President François Mitterrand) was, together with the Corbusier building on the Prado, the largest building constructed in Marseille during the 20th century.
 Shortlisted for the 1997 Stirling Prize, it is considered a major work of late 20th century architecture.
+The architectural model of the final proposal was exhibited at Alsop's solo show of the scheme at The Mayor Gallery in 1994, and later at the Tony Shafrazi Gallery in the exhibition Brian Clarke: Art in Architecture.

 "Clarke's first collaboration with Alsop was on the Hôtel du département.
 The task in hand was providing a huge wall of colour on the face of the building.
 Clarke's work makes the actual cladding into a work of art; the technique being close to the faience poular with Edwardian architects.
 The result is an extraordinary combination of the functional and the artistic." – Kenneth Powell in Brian Clarke: Architectural Artist.